 The 25 Best Hot Sauces of All Time – Enthusiast Top Picks

-Today we are listing the very best hot sauce that we have tried to date.
-These hot sauces are listed in no particular order because some sauces on the list are super spicy, while others are mild and flavorful.
+Today we are listing the very best hot sauces that we have tried to date.
+These hot sauces are listed in no particular order, because some sauces on the list are super spicy, while others are mild and flavorful.

-We’ve included heat level, how to use them, and an overview of the flavor profile for each hot sauce.
+I’ve included heat level, how to use them, and an overview of the flavor profile for each hot sauce.
 While your favorite sauce may not have made the list, keep in mind these are our favorites!
-Of course, feel free to share your favorite hot sauces in the comments below.
+Of course, feel free to share your top picks in the comments below.

 Karma Sauce Carnival